xKEVKx/CassellRidgeApartments/replit.md

-# The Grove at Deerwood - Apartment Complex Website
+# Bicycle Club Apartments - Apartment Complex Website

 ## Overview

-This is a full-stack web application for "The Grove at Deerwood," a luxury apartment complex in Jacksonville, Florida.
+This is a full-stack web application for "Bicycle Club Apartments," a luxury apartment complex in Kansas City, Missouri.
 The application serves as a comprehensive marketing and leasing platform, featuring apartment listings, amenities, photo galleries, and contact management capabilities.

 ## System Architecture